Note: the /x/ series of posts on my site are mostly unpolished mini posts. The polished version of this will come later, maybe in a few months.

 - I constructed polygons around those points and assigned biomes

-The even distribution of points can be implemented in other ways, such as poisson disc sampling.
-The polygons were the main thing I wanted.
+The even distribution of points can be implemented in many ways, including poisson disc sampling.
+The polygons were the main thing I wanted from Voronoi.
 I used both the Voronoi polygons and the Delaunay triangulation for different parts of the map generator.
 The Voronoi polygons and Delaunay triangulations are “duals” of each other.
 Each Voronoi polygon (white edges, blue vertices) corresponds to one red point; each Delaunay triangle (black edges, red vertices) corresponds to one blue point.
 I used the red points for biomes, quests, roads; I used the blue points for rivers, ridges, valleys.

 Although the parts all connect and correspond, three things were tricky to handle in the map generator: